An Evening of New York Songs and Stories

 An Evening of New York Songs and Stories is a live album by the American singer-songwriter Suzanne Vega.
-It was recorded in March 2019 at Café Carlyle in the Upper East Side, Manhattan, New York City.
+It was recorded in March 2019 at Café Carlyle on the Upper East Side of Manhattan, New York City.
 This recording was released on September 11, 2020.
-Throughout the recordings, longtime co-worker Gerry Leonard played guitar, Jeff Allen was the bassist, and Jamie Edwards played the keyboard.
+The album features longtime collaborator Gerry Leonard on guitar, Jeff Allen on bass, and Jamie Edwards on the keyboard.